MadhukumarK/Weather-forecast/README.md

 Sleek scrollbars and blurred background work well on all screen sizes.

-🌐 Author
+🌐 Author Madhukumar Kareti
-Madhu Kumar K.
-📎 Visit Live App
-📫 Connect on LinkedIn
+📫 Connect on LinkedIn : www.linkedin.com/in/madhukumar-kareti-b59155275

-Ask ChatGPT